relsqui/mtgnames/README.md

 ### Other Scripts

 * `creature_names.py`: List just the names of creatures that appear in a given set.
 You can either pass a set code as an argument (`./creature_names.py THS`) or pass in the entire JSON file for the set on STDIN (`./creature_names < sets/THS.json`).
 * `parse_names.py`: Parse each creature name in a set, and output each name followed by its tags.
 See `tags` to learn what the tags mean.
-You can either give it a set code on the command line, or a JSON file as input, like the above.
+You can either give it a set code on the command line, or a set of names on STDIN (for example, the output of `creature_names.py`, which is what `tag_sets.sh` does).

 ### Static Files